For these Standards, an adjustment is reasonable in relation to a student with a disability if it balances the interests of all parties affected.

 In assessing whether an adjustment to the course or program in which the student is enrolled, or proposes to be enrolled, is reasonable, the provider is entitled to maintain the academic requirements of the course or program, and other requirements or components that are inherent in or essential to its nature.

-Overview: The Disability Standards film extracts illustrate how schools are making adjustments at a wide range of levels to enable Students with Disability to participate fully in the social life of the learning community.
-The examples illustrate how even very simple changes in our practice can result in greater access to learning and social opportunities by Students with Disability.
+Overview: The film extracts illustrate how schools are making adjustments at a wide range of levels to enable Students with Disability to participate fully in the learning community.
+The examples illustrate how even very simple changes in our practice can result in greater access to learning and social opportunities and are a springbaord to further developments.

 Adjustment in the school’s physical environment